Athens may be known as the “cradle of Western civilization," but admiring its ancient buildings is only one reason to visit.

 The Greek islands' resorts, beaches and ancient temples are so popular that they have more hotels than mainland Greece.
 Athens is the gateway to the islands, which are only a quick ferry trip away from the city.
 Among the best and most popular islands are Santorini (with an active volcano and streets carved into cliffs), Hydra (a car-free island where locals get around on donkeys) and Sifnos (mountains and beautiful beaches) — but altogether there are 200 inhabited Greek islands, so it's easy to pick one where you can escape the crowds.

 Festivals and food

 The August full moon is celebrated throughout Greece.
 More than 100 monuments, including many in Athens, are open for free visits during the moon's appearance on August 17–21, with music, dance, theater, art and films.
-Film takes center stage when 50,000 indie cinephiles flock to the Athens International Film Festival (September 23–October 4), with screenings from filmmakers around the world at five theaters.
+Film takes center stage when 50,000 indie cinephiles flock to the Athens International Film Festival, with screenings from filmmakers around the world at five theaters.
 But every day is a festival at Athens' tavernas (casual restaurants), where Greek food and wine are consumed and celebrated.

 Athens can be hot and a bit crowded in August, so September through November is a perfect time to visit, when it's still warm and the prices are lower — though Athens is a bargain year-round.
-It's far less expensive than most of Europe's other great cities, like London, Paris and Rome, and the euro is barely more valuable than the U.S. dollar now.
+It's far less expensive than most of Europe's other great cities, like London, Paris and Rome.
 Buses, subways and taxis are the best way to get around in Athens, and many ferries also go to the islands.

 If you go